It's off to the theatre darling, this week in Doctor Who history...

 Adelphi Theatre two weeks before Baker's debut story Robot began.

-Episode 6 of The Daleks' Master Plan entitled Coronas of the Sun was broadcast this day in 1965.
+Two days and two Dalek stories for you.
+First up it's episode 6 of The Daleks' Master Plan, entitled Coronas of the Sun, which was broadcast this day in 1965.
 It's one of the installments that is on the missing list so only the 9.1 million people who tuned in have ever seen it.
-Our retrospective can be found here

-The final part of the 40th Anniversary animated web adventure Scream of the Shalka was released onto the BBC's Doctor Who website at noon on this day in 2003.
-(We checked out the 2013 DVD release here)
+Also on this day the final part of the 40th Anniversary animated web adventure Scream of the Shalka was released onto the BBC's Doctor Who website at noon on this day in 2003.

-On this day in 1964 'Grandfather' was getting ready to say goodbye to Susan.
-She was only going to be around for one more week as part 5 of The Dalek Invasion of Earth, entitled The Waking Ally, was broadcast at 5:40pm, and watched by 11.4 million viewers.
+Wrapping things up for this week in Doctor Who history we head back to 1964 to find 'Grandfather' getting ready to say goodbye to Susan.
+She'd be off next week, first though she'd need to survive part 5 of The Dalek Invasion of Earth, entitled The Waking Ally, which was broadcast at 5:40pm, and watched by 11.4 million viewers.

 So did you watch any of these adventures live?
 We'd love to hear your memories about any of them.
 Tell us in the comments below.